hybridgroup/gophercon-2024/README.md

 Along for the ride, we brought a couple of WowWee MiP two-wheeled self-balancing robots that you control using Bluetooth.

-Post robot videos using hashtag #gopherconeu
+Post robot videos using hashtag #gophercon

 Ready to roll?
 Go to [./robot/mip](./robot/mip/).